xregistry/spec/core/primer.md

 # Latest Version and Maximum Versions

-Each Resource type can specific the maximum number of Versions that the server must save.
-Once that limit is reached then it must delete Verisons to stay within the limit - by deleting oldest Versions first.
+Each Resource type can specify the maximum number of Versions that the server must save.
+Once that limit is reached then it must delete Versions to stay within the limit - by deleting oldest Versions first.
 However, since tagging a Version as "latest" marks that Version as special, this pruning logic must skip the "latest" Version.
 There is one exception to this rule.
-If the maximum Versions is set to 1 then when a new Version is created, that Verison will become the "latest" Version regardless of whether or not the user asked for it to be.
+If the maximum Versions is set to 1 then when a new Version is created, that Version will become the "latest" Version regardless of whether or not the user asked for it to be.

 In general, during an operation that creates, updates or deletes the Versions